jeydurai/mylookup/README.md

 ## Code of Conduct

-Everyone interacting in the Vlookup project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/vlookup/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Mylookup project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/vlookup/blob/master/CODE_OF_CONDUCT.md).
-"# vlookup"
+"# mylookup"
 "# mylookup"